Timmy-Bergkvist/hiking-sweden/README.md

 **Features Left to Implement**

 - Host the platform on a server.
-- Set up an email so user can send request for new hiking spots.
 - Implement more features and design.
 - Implement more select options.